In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

 Our Verdict: Should You Invest with Hargreaves Lansdown?

 Investing is, and should always be, for the long term.
-HL’s offering, from its detailed reporting to its fee structure, suits strategies that favour ‘time in the market’ over ‘timing the market.
+From its detailed reporting to its fee structure, HL’s offering suits strategies that favour ‘time in the market’ over ‘timing the market.
 While less slick than other platforms on the market, the company continue to offer customers the wisdom of experience, which is a priceless advantage for any investor.

 Please note that this is not financial or investment advice.
 We would always recommend that private investors do their own research and check out the fundamental company data before they start trading UK stocks.